-The key elements of the Company's executive compensation program are base salary, annual bonus incentives and long-term incentive compensation, including various forms of equity-based compensation.
+The key elements of the Company's executive compensation program are base salary, annual cash bonus incentives and long-term equity-based incentive compensation.
 These key elements are addressed separately below.
-In determining each component of compensation, the Committee takes account of all other elements of an executive's total compensation package, including insurance and other benefits.
+In determining each component of compensation, the Committee takes account of all other elements of an executive's total compensation package.
+The Committee is provided with a summary compensation schedule for W. Lee Nutter, Chairman, President and Chief Executive Officer, and for each of Mr. Nutter's direct reports, at each regularly scheduled meeting.

 The Committee believes that the Company's direct competitors for executive talent, especially at senior levels, are to be found not only in the forest products and real estate investment trust ("REIT") sectors, but also in broader-based general industry.
-Therefore, with the assistance of outside advisors, the Committee relates total compensation levels for the Company's senior executives to the median compensation paid to executives of comparative companies within the forest products and REIT sectors, and within the general industry sector.
+The Committee relates total compensation levels for the Company's senior executives to the median compensation paid to executives of comparative companies within the forest products and REIT sectors, and within the general industry sector.
 The Committee's approach to total compensation considers market level pay practices of comparable companies, but with a greater emphasis on "at-risk" or "pay-for-performance" compensation, which the Committee believes more closely aligns management incentives with shareholder interests.
 For the same reason, the Committee also has recommended, and the Board has adopted, mandatory share ownership requirements for senior executives.
+All senior executives are in compliance with the applicable minimum ownership requirements.

 The Committee also has responsibility for oversight of the Company's management succession planning process and takes continuity and development issues into account in setting compensation levels.
+Each year the Committee conducts a comprehensive review of the Company's management continuity and development plan.